genaihackathon2023/educationandwork/README.md

 For any questions or more information please contact the event organizers via [email](mailto:llmhackathon2023@cs.cmu.edu) or in Slack.

+If you want to share your experience before, during, and after the hackathon, please use the hashtag [#gai3](https://twitter.com/hashtag/gai3).

 ### This website will be updated as new information becomes available.

 ---